Rules, Regulations and Policies

 - Olga Dais, Esq. is the Coordinator of the Sexual Harassment Awareness and Intake Committee.
 Ms. Brunilda Almodovar, Prof. Lindamichelle Baron, and Prof. Farley Mawyer are Deputy Coordinators of this Committee which has the responsibility to receive, review, and investigate complaints of sexual harassment and educate all employees and students about sexual harassment.
 Ms. Dais' office is located in Room AC-2H05 and her telephone number is (718) 262-2140.
 Ms. Almodovar's office is located in Room AC-4DA1, and her telephone number is (718) 262-2347.
 Prof. Baron's office is located in AC-1D05, and her telephone number is (718) 262-2938.
 Prof. Mawyer's office is located in Room AC-2C07, and his telephone number is (718) 262-2939.

-- Olga Dais, Esq. and Dean Alfred Ntoko are the Chairs of the Faculty Diversity Committee.
+- Olga Dais, Esq. is the Chair of the Faculty Diversity Committee.
 This committee is responsible for the design and implementation of the Faculty Diversity Strategic Plan.
 It will also advise the President on issues of diversity and report annually to the University Office of Recruitment and Diversity on the work of the committee and the progress made toward fostering diversity throughout the College.
 Ms. Dais' office is located in Room AC-2H05 and her telephone number is (718) 262-2140.
-Dean Ntoko's office is located in Room AC-2B06, and his telephone number is (718) 262-2517.

 Religious Holidays and Observance